Skip to main content

 Will the IBS/CBS rate be higher than the current burden?

-The combined nominal rate (26.5% to 27.97%, with a constitutional hard cap at 26.5%) is lower than the current gross effective burden (47.8%).
-But the relevant comparison is the net cost: with full credits for all regimes, the net burden for companies that currently have no credit (80% of the market) drops significantly.
+The combined nominal rate (26.5% to 27.97%, with a reference rate of 26.5% set annually by the Federal Senate) is lower than the current gross effective burden (35% to 48%, depending on municipal tax regime and CIDE applicability).
+But the relevant comparison is the net cost: with full credits in the regular regime, the net burden for companies that currently have no credit (80% of the market) drops significantly.
 For Lucro Real companies that already credit PIS/COFINS, the cost may remain close to current levels, with the added advantage of operational simplification.
 IOF/Exchange remains at 3.5%; it is not extinguished by the reform.

 Is software eligible for the reduced rate?